No. 25 Clemson escapes Boston College with 19-13 victory

+“The defense, we’re some fighters,” Henry said.
+“We’re excited about attacking every chance we get.”

+Henry’s belief was rewarded as he pounced on a mishandled snap by quarterback Dennis Grosel with 47 seconds left to preserve the Tigers’ latest escape, 19-13 at home Saturday night.

-CLEMSON, S.C.
-(AP) — B.T.
-Potter had four field goals, hitting a tiebreaking 35-yarder late in the third quarter, and No. 25 Clemson held off Boston College 19-13 on Saturday night.
+B.T.
+Potter had four field goals, hitting a tiebreaking 35-yarder late in the third quarter for the 25th ranked Tigers (3-2, 2-1 Atlantic Coast Conference).

-The Tigers (3-2, 2-1 Atlantic Coast Conference) have won 31 straight at home despite the suddenly stagnant offense held to a first-quarter touchdown.
+Clemson has won 31 straight at home despite the suddenly stagnant offense held to a first-quarter touchdown.
 They have won 11 in a row over Boston College (4-1, 0-1).

-Boston College drove to the Clemson 12 in the final minute.
-But quarterback Dennis Grosel fumbled away the snap and defensive end K.J.
-Henry recovered to seal it.
+“Not beautiful, but we needed a win,” Clemson coach Dabo Swinney said.

 The Eagles were among the ACC’s surprise teams with their first 4-0 start in 14 years.
 They just couldn’t make much happen against the Clemson defense.